declanoller/declanoller.github.io/_posts/2020-03-26-recreating-dawn-dedeaux.md

 ![](/assets/images/euler_smeared_pos_1pt0_fixed.jpg)

 However, it's still missing a lot.
 One is that here I just used a translation vector field of the form $f(x, y) = x \hat{i} + y \hat{j}$, which is just sending "spreading" all the blocks out uniformly.
 Clearly, way more is going on in the originals.
-To fix this, I just added a "jitter" term to each, anp.random.randn(2).
+To fix this, I just added a "jitter" term to each, a `np.random.randn(2)`.
 That definitely improves it a bunch:

 -
 -